MichaelLangbein/tdl2/backend/data/wiki/programming/rxjs.md

 https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/creating.md#cold-vs-hot-observables

-Per default all rxjs observables are
+Per default all rxjs observables are cold:
-- cold: produce only values when currently subscribed to (except `fromEvent(mouse)`)
+- produce only values when currently subscribed to
-- unicast: are re-executed for every subscriber
+- are re-executed for every subscriber (aka unicast)
+Exceptions: `fromEvent(mouse)` is per default hot:
+- hot observables produce data even when not subscribed to
+- hot observables share run once and all subscribers share that one value (aka multicast)

 ```ts